 Total Time: 30 minutes

-Flaky, tender, bakery style chocolate chip scones are easy to make at home!
-These buttermilk scones are fluffy, bursting with chocolate chips and ready in 1 hour.
+Make bakery-style chocolate chip scones easily at home!
+These buttermilk scones are tall and fluffy due to lamination, packed with chocolate chips, and ready in 1 hour.
+Learn our tips for taller scones at home!

 Ingredients